oconnor663/fbmessenger/README.md

 (thanks Alin Andrei).
 Arch users can [install from the AUR](https://aur.archlinux.org/packages/fbmessenger-git/).

-The configuration file is `~/.fbmessenger/settings.json`.
-Right now the only setting that users might want to mess with is `"Zoom"`; set a value like `1.2` to make the fonts 20% bigger.
+The configuration file is `~/.fbmessenger/config.py`.
+Right now the only setting that users might want to mess with is `Zoom`; set a value like `Zoom = 1.2` to make the fonts 20% bigger.

 ####Dependencies
 * Python 3